openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 This specification replaces [Self-Issued OpenID Connect Provider DID Profile v0.1](https://identity.foundation/did-siop/) and was written as a working item of a liaison between Decentralized Identity Foundation and OpenID Foundation.

+## Terms and Definitions

+Common terms in this document come from four primary sources: [@!OpenID.Core], [@!VC-DATA] and [@!DID-Core].
+In the case where a term has a definition that differs, the definition below is authoritative.

+- Self-Issued OpenID Provider (Self-Issued OP)
+  - An OpenID Provider (OP) used by the End-users to prove control over a cryptographically verifiable identifier

+- Self-Issued OP Request
+  - Request to a Self-Issued OP from an RP

+- Self-Issued OP Response
+  - Response to an RP from a Self-Issued OP

+- Self-Issued ID Token
+  - ID Token issued by a Self-Issued OP

+- Cryptographically verifiable identifier
+  - an identifier which is either based upon or resolves to cryptographic key material which can be used to verify a signature on the ID Token or the Self-Issued OP Request.

+- Trust framework
+  - a legally enforceable set of specifications, rules, and agreements that govern a multi-party system established for a common purpose, designed for conducting specific types of transactions among a community of participants, and bound by a common set of requirements, as defined in [OIX](https://openidentityexchange.org/networks/87/item.html?id=365).

+- Verifiable Credential
+  - A verifiable credential is a tamper-evident credential that has authorship that can be cryptographically verified.
+Verifiable credentials can be used to build verifiable presentations, which can also be cryptographically verified.
+The claims in a credential can be about different subjects. see [@!VC-DATA].

+## Abbreviations

+* OP: OpenID Provider
+* RP: Relying Party
+* Self-Issued OP or SIOP: Self-Issued OpenID Provider

 # Use Cases

 ## Resilience against Sudden or Planned Hosted OP Unavailability